 Madrid is a super-established tourist destination, with the Prado Museum, Picasso’s Guernica, the National Palace, countless squares, flamenco dancers, evening strolls, the whole thing.

-For groundhoppers, though, you might know that La Liga Getafe is also in town, and just for reference, Seville is three hours by train, Valencia just over two, and Barcelona about three and a half hours.
+For groundhoppers, though, you might know that La Liga’s Getafe and Rayo Vallecano are also in town, and just for reference, Seville (with two clubs) is three hours by train, Valencia just over two, and Barcelona about three and a half hours.
 And with London-to-Madrid roundtrip airfare under $200, one can easily begin to imagine a lovely groundhopping tour from England — especially with March and April highs there averaging 60 and above.

 Here’s our travel guru, Rick Steves, with more:

 How to Watch Real Madrid on TV in the U.S.